Domaine Barmès-Buecher - Alsace Pinot Gris Rosenberg 2022

 Wine rated (2025 guide) 93/100

-Quite incisive in the Rosenberg Pinot Gris, a crisp, firm wine with a practically dry balance.
+The Rosenberg Pinot Gris has a fairly crisp texture; it is a crisp, firm wine with a nearly dry balance.

 About the estate: